post-self/motes-played.post-self.ink/content/thoughts.md

 But even if it were instructive, what are the lessons to be taken away from the story?

 * **Do not trust strangers not to be gross to kids.** Motes is wary of forming friendships with adults unless she already knows and trusts them.
-Even when she does go out as an adult or engages with sexuality, she will not even give her name.
+Even when she does go out as an adult and engages with sexuality, she will not even give her name.
 * **Have a support network to help with the first point.** She relies on others not herself to help spot the things that she misses.
 Those she keeps close — A Finger Pointing, Beholden, Slow Hours, and so on — all strive to protect her, and she trusts in that.
 * **Live joyfully but live intentionally.** Motes does not simply throw herself with abandon into "oh, I am going to be a kid now!" but instead approaches her goal with intentionality, setting and respecting boundaries, and choosing spaces where such is expected and welcomed.

 And here are the lessons that it does ***not*** teach:

-* **It is somehow, in some bizarro universe, okay to groom children, even if those children are adults.** Motes explicitly avoids this and trusts others to help find the ones she cannot see.
+* **It is somehow, in some bizarro universe, okay to groom children, even if those children are adults.** Motes explicitly avoids this and trusts others to help spot the instances she cannot see.

-Usually, I am stuck on the number three being used to prove points — hendiatris, bay-*bee* — but I am not even going to bother including two more points, because this is the only one that has been (and I suspect will be) raised as a concern, even at the expense of any other issues presented within the book.
+Usually, I am stuck on the number three being used to prove points — hendiatris, bay-*bee* — but I am not even going to bother including two more points, because this is the only one that has been (and I suspect will be) raised as a concern, even at the expense of any other characterizations presented within the book.
 Motes also has a death kink that one of her not-parents loathes.
 She drinks even when presenting as a child.
 Beholden is an alcoholic and has destructive tantrums, lashing out at those around her.
 Hammered Silver is a PTA-mom-lookin', HOA-president-ass bitch[^makefun] who abuses her not-husband, Waking World, and Waking World enables a lot of her bullshit.

 <figure>
     <img src="/hammered-silver.png">